Incapacity to work: Over 50 examples, causes, and how to secure your financial future

 Prostate cancer with possible consequences such as incontinence.

-Leukaemia or lymphomas (e.g. lymph gland cancer) weakening the immune system.
+Leukaemia or lymphomas (e.g., lymph gland cancer) with weakening of the immune system.

 Heart attack or stroke with lasting damage.